Websockets

 Overview

-Checks whether the WebSocket is currently connected to a remote server.
+Checks whether the WebSocket is currently connected to a server.
 This is a simple status-check node that returns a Boolean result, allowing you to verify the active state of the WebSocket connection before attempting further operations like sending or receiving data.

 Inputs

-instance you wish to check if its currently connected to a server.
+Target – The WebSocket Proxy instance you wish to check if its currently connected to a server.

 Outputs